low-earth-orbit/notes/web-dev-starter-guide.md

 ## Tools

 [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) is a good place.
-It may cover a wider range of topics than you need.
-Git and CLI are musts.
+It may cover a wider range of topics than you need, but Git and CLI are musts.

+Additionally, I recommend using Visual Studio Code with ESLint and Prettier configured, using GitHub for all your projects and setting up a Linux machine (if you’re not using a Mac).

-## Agile Methodologies
+## Agile

 If you haven't worked in an Agile team, it is good to know the basics of Agile.
-An introductory course on Agile or a Software Engineering course that covers Agile should be enough.
+An introductory course on Agile or a Software Engineering course that includes Agile should suffice.

-The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a Project Manager - two-day training and easy exam; alternatively, [PMP](https://www.pmi.org/certifications) by PMI if you're eligible.
+The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a Project Manager - two-day training and easy exam; Alternatively, consider the [PMP](https://www.pmi.org/certifications) by PMI if you're eligible.
 For other roles, these certification don't carry much value.

 ## Cloud: AWS

-If you want to work as a Cloud Engineer, DevOp or Cloud MLE/DE, get an **associate-level** certificate; for other roles, it is nice-to-have but not necessary.
+If you want to work as a Cloud Engineer, DevOp or Cloud MLE/DE, get an **associate-level** certificate; For other roles, it is nice-to-have but not necessary.
 AWS has a doc on [certification path](https://aws.amazon.com/certification/).
 For most people following this guide, I recommend the Application Architect path.
 Resources I recommend are Stephane Maarek's courses and Tutorials Dojo (Jon Bonso)'s practice exams.

 I don't recommend skipping CCP, unless you are already familiar with cloud infrastructure.
 The pro-level and specialty level certs are a lot harder and may not be worth attempting in terms of time efficiency.